cetmix/oca-project/project_task_code_portal/readme/USAGE.md

-# How to Use Project Task Code Portal

 This module will replace the "ID" field with the "Code" in the following portal views:

 - Task list (including the project task list)